 Set up random coffee dates, pop by their office, strike up a conversation on a hike during your study abroad program.
 Whatever your tactic, we know your study abroad program leaders will be oh-so-pumped to get to know you better.

 3. Remember this: They have a life back home, too.

 Have you ever found it difficult to imagine your Calc teacher serving supper to his kids around the dinner table?
 Or that your choir director enjoys zumba'ing in her free time?

-Yes, it's true - your teachers, much like your study abroad program leaders, have lives outside of their work.
+Yes, it's true—your teachers, much like your study abroad program leaders, have lives outside of their work.
 Your program leader has a wealth of experience and knowledge to share with you.
-Instead of looking at them as your superior, start to recognize them as your equal - just two humble humans trying to survive (and thrive!) in a crazy, foreign land.
+Instead of looking at them as your superior, start to recognize them as your equal—just a couple humble humans trying to survive (and thrive!) in a crazy, foreign land.